Crucible steel

 Crucible steel is steel made by melting pig iron, cast iron, iron, and sometimes steel, often along with sand, glass, ashes, and other fluxes, in a crucible.
 Crucible steel was first developed in the middle of the 1st millennium BCE in Southern India and Sri Lanka using the wootz process.

-In ancient times, it was not possible to produce very high temperatures with charcoal or coal fires, which were required to melt iron or steel.
-However, pig iron, having a higher carbon content and thus a lower melting point, could be melted, and by soaking wrought iron or steel in the liquid pig-iron for a long time, the carbon content of the pig iron could be reduced as it slowly diffused into the iron, turning both into steel.
+In pre-industrial times, it was not possible to produce sufficient temperatures with charcoal or coal fires required to melt iron or steel.
+However, pig iron, having a higher net alloy content and thus a lower melting point, could be melted.
+This is due to the effect of Freezing Point Depression.
+By co-heating wrought iron or steel with pig-iron for a long time, Carbon content in the pig iron could be reduced as it slowly diffused into the iron.
+In addition, H2O containing organic materials could be mixed into fluxing agents.
+Oxygen reacted with excess phosphorus, sulfur, and silicon typical of pig iron producing additional heat and low density slag.
+The additional heat was sufficient to dissolve some or all of Wrought Iron scraps turning the previous raw materials into a medium-carbon steel ingot.
+This also allowed slag and oxide inclusions in the W.I. to float on the surface, producing superior internal cleanliness.
 Crucible steel of this type was produced in South and Central Asia during the medieval era.

-This generally produced a very hard steel, but also a composite steel that was inhomogeneous, consisting of a very high-carbon steel (formerly the pig-iron) and a lower-carbon steel (formerly the wrought iron).
-This often resulted in an intricate pattern when the steel was forged, filed or polished, with possibly the most well-known examples coming from the wootz steel used in Damascus swords.
-The steel was often much higher in carbon content (typically ranging in the area of 1.5 to 2.0%) and in phosphorus, which contributed to the distinctive water pattern.
-The steel was usually worked very little and at relatively low temperatures to avoid any decarburization, hot short crumbling, or excess diffusion of carbon.
+This generally produced a very hard steel, but also an ingot that might be inhomogeneous, consisting of a very high-carbon steel regions (formerly the pig-iron) and lower-carbon steel regions (formerly the wrought iron).

+The crucible steel process might result in an intricate pattern when the steel was filed, polished, then etched.
+Possibly the most well-known examples coming from the wootz steel used in Damascus swords.
+Such steel was typically higher in average carbon content (typically ranging in the area of 1.5 to 2.0%) and relatively high in phosphorus, which contributed to the distinctive water pattern.
+This effect was caused by slowly cooling the cruicibles over several days.